Rebekah Hollenberg, LMT, CIMI

 I grew up traveling all over the world.
 My parents' mission work took us from Illinois to South Africa, Swaziland, then back to Oklahoma before the age of 6.
 When I was 11, we moved again, this time to Papua New Guinea, where I spent 4 formative years learning Melanesian Tok Pisin, meeting people from all around the world and from cultures varying from stone age village life to visiting medical teams, hiking through idilyc tropical rainforests, and learning about medicine in the "third world."

 After graduation, I fell in love with the desert Southwest during my 9 years in the Phoenix area.
 Since the enormous changes in my life have brought me back to Central Illinois, I am enjoying reconnecting to my roots and spending time with family here.
 I enjoy the sweetness of small town life and the reminder of how the seasons reflect the changes in our own lives.
+Still a world traveler at heart, I enjoy finding new and interesting opportunities for continuing my education, often incorporating my continuing education with travel opportunities.
 I look forward to the adventure ahead of me and staying open to whatever life has to offer!